 |Location:||CFB Gagetown, New Brunswick|

 The RRB service was initially provided using a radio vehicle and then later from a cabin that was built at the site.
 Eventually, on 8 March 1973, a new unmanned automatic rebroadcast facility located in Petersville and leased from NB Tel was activated thereby eliminating the need for the service at the RRB cabin.

-On the 20th of June 1973 the location of the RRB station was officially dedicated as Knowlton Hill and a stone marker was unveiled.
+On the 20th of June 1973 the location of the RRB station was officially dedicated as Knowlton Hill (it was previously known as Drummond Hill) and a stone marker was unveiled.
 Present at the dedication was Col John Knowlton and Major John Dicker, the former and current Commanding Officers of 3 Signal Squadron.

 Eventually the RRB cabin became in such disrepair, that in the spring of 1988 it was decided to destroy it.
 In April 1988, 22 Field Squadron demolished the shack.
 Capt Nicolas (then OC Combat Training Centre Signal Troop) proposed building a new log cabin in its place.
 The building of the log cabin was a self-help project taken on by Combat Training Centre Signal Troop, 724 Communication Squadron and the 2 RCR Signal Platoon, with occasional help from other CFB/CTC Signalers.

 The new log cabin, which took almost two years to complete, was officially opened with a dedication ceremony on 21 October 1989.
 Col (ret) John Knowlton was the official “Guest of Honour” and dedicated the Log Cabin to be named ‘SIGNAL INN’.